 Federal agencies are generally subject to the same information reporting requirements and must file information returns for each calendar year with respect to applicable payments made during the year in the course of its trade or business.

-The payer must file Form 1099-MISC, Miscellaneous Income, for each person it paid at least $600 for rents, services (including parts and materials), prizes and awards, or other income If payment for services includes amounts paid for labor and parts, include both amounts on the Form 1099-MISC.
-For more information, see the Instructions for 1099-MISC.
+The payer must file Form 1099-MISC - Miscellaneous Income, Miscellaneous Income, for each person it paid at least $600 for rents, services (including parts and materials), prizes and awards, or other income.
+If payment for services includes amounts paid for labor and parts, include both amounts on the Form 1099-MISC.

 Payments Under Contract - Section 6050M Reporting